awsdocs/aws-cdk-guide/doc_source/bootstrapping.md

 + Use the AWS CDK Toolkit's cdk bootstrap command\.
 This is the simplest method and works well if you have only a few environments to bootstrap\.
 + Deploy the template provided by the AWS CDK Toolkit using another AWS CloudFormation deployment tool\.
 This lets you use AWS CloudFormation Stack Sets or AWS Control Tower as well as the AWS CloudFormation console or the AWS CLI\.
 You can even make small modifications to the template before deployment\.
 This approach is more flexible and is suitable for large\-scale deployments\.

-It is not an error to bootstrap an environmnt more than once\.
+It is not an error to bootstrap an environment more than once\.
 If an environment you bootstrap has already been bootstrapped, its bootstrap stack will be upgraded if necessary; otherwise, nothing happens\.

 ### Bootstrapping with the AWS CDK Toolkit<a name="bootstrapping-howto-cli"></a>